syncfusion-content/blazor-docs/blazor/treegrid/globalization.md

 Group | Group by this column
-Ungroup | Ungroup by this column autoFitAll | AutoFit all columns autoFit | AutoFit this column
+Ungroup | Ungroup by this column autoFitAll | AutoFit all columns
+AutoFit | AutoFit this column
 Export | Export
 FirstPage | First Page
 LastPage | Last Page